Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_AddMobile.rst

 Running the Mobile NativeScript App
 -----------------------------------

-The Peek Client service provides the websocket that the NativeScript spp uses.
+The Peek Client service provides the websocket that the NativeScript app uses.
 The NativeScript application uses all the same code to run as the Web App, The only difference is the view file.